io-fault/python/time/documentation/usage.rst

   operation consistent to: ``(x.update('day', 0, 'week') for x in iter)``

-The :py:obj:`rhythm.lib.update` constructor provides a syntactically convenient means to update a field of an arbitrary Time Object.
+The :py:obj:`.rhythm.lib.update` constructor provides a syntactically convenient means to update a field of an arbitrary Time Object.

 Field updates can provide a concise means to simplify some rather tricky